yosemitebandit/vebsite/readme.md

 ala [this post](https://discuss.gohugo.io/t/howto-delimiter-separated-tags/146/6)
 * do not show "main" pages in lists
 * custom 404 page
-* post list "partial template" -- the index page and the "tagged with" pages are the same

 #### reorg todos

 * import `public-old`, `vvebsite`, and the posts here in `content`
-* rename "tags" to something like..sections?  idk..

 #### hugo workflow